jcs94/Module-05-Project-05/README.md

 1. Prompts the user for a list of integers.
 2. Reads the integers and handles any input errors.
 3. Sorts the integers in ascending order.
-4. Stores the sorted integers in a `Stack`.
+4. Stores the sorted integers in a stack.
 5. Displays the sorted integers in the stack.

 ### readIntegerInput() method: